 There's only one woman in this ad's workplace, and she's taking notes and answering phones.

-This scary-looking beauty contraption was just a lawsuit waiting to happen.
+This scary-looking beauty gimmick was just a lawsuit waiting to happen.

-What exactly about a women stretched taut has anything remotely to do with power tools?
+What exactly about a woman stretched tautly has anything remotely to do with power tools?